 Most people are not on Instagram to pay attention to you specifically.
 Instagram is a great way to waste time and stimulate the brain with loads of pretty content.
-Standing out is hard, especially as an artist.
+Standing out is hard amongst other content creators is hard, especially as an artist.
 And if you’re reading this, you’re probably wondering how to get your art noticed by more people.

-If you’ve taken a great photo and researched hashtags, but you’re still not getting much engagement on your posts, it might be time to give your captions a makeover.
+If you’ve tried creating attractive content, but you’re still not getting much engagement on your posts, it might be time to give your captions a makeover.

-If you just post a well lit picture of your art with the title of your work in the caption—what story are you telling?
-Why should people care?
+If you just post a well lit picture of your art with the title of your work in the caption does that tell your audience why they should care about your work?
+What story are you telling?

-Now, if you post your work and then write about how your studio cat started dipping his paws in your paint water as you were working on this piece, then you start to create a more engaging scene for your audience to interact with.
+Now, if you post your work and then write about how your studio cat started dipping his paws in your paint water as you were working on the pictured piece, then you start to create a more engaging scene for your audience to interact with.